cgamamx/llm-workshop/README.md

 Go over the pre-workshop requisites tutorial to prepare you system for the workshop.
 It requires to install Ollama, and download ~5GB of data, therefore it is better to do it before the workshop.

 ### Agenda
+*Note:* If time permits, we will cover all four interactive use cases during the workshop.
+However, if we are short on time, demos #3 and #4 will be assigned as take-home exercises for participants to complete on their own.

 0. Pre-Workshop Requisites Check
 1. Introduction